coffee-cup/csc225_algorithms_datastructures/Graphs/README.md

 ![directed](http://i.imgur.com/QZoQqtl.png)

-- a **complete** is a graph G of n vertices with an edge between every pair of vertices
+- a **complete** graph is a graph G of n vertices with an edge between every pair of vertices

 ![complete](http://i.imgur.com/OJaSR8J.png)